 "The Politics of Recognition and Epistemic Injustices in Medicine: Problems for Transgender and Gender Non-Conforming Patients and Why We Should Be Worried" (with Lauren Freeman).
 In Recognition Theory and Epistemic Injustice, (Paul Giladi and Nicola McMillan, eds., Routledge Press), forthcoming 2021

 “How Words Can Hurt: A Standpoint Epistemological Reply to Critics of the Microaggression Program.”
 With Lauren Freeman.
 In Philosophy and Microaggressions.
 Routledge, 2020.

 “Immortal Technique and the Radical Reimagining of Masculinity on the Street.”
 In Misogyny, Toxic Masculinity, and Heteronormativity in Post-2000 Popular Music (Nicola Puckey, ed.)
-Palgrave MacMillan Press, 2020.
+Palgrave MacMillan Press, forthcoming 2020.

 “Epistemic Microaggressions and Epistemic Injustices in Clinical Medicine.”
 With Lauren Freeman.
 In Overcoming Epistemic Injustice: Social and Psychological Perspectives (Ben Sherman and Stacey Goguen, eds.)
 Rowman and Littlefield International, 2019.

 Professional Blogs & Other